talhaisik/propulsion-notebook/PROJECT_STATUS.md

 - ⏳ Risk log updated when incidents occur

 ### Learning Progress
-- ✅ Understand fundamental rocket science concepts (orbital mechanics, propulsion, satellites)
+- ✅ Have surface-level familiarity with rocket science concepts
-- ✅ Can explain Kepler's laws, rocket equation, and staging principles
+- ✅ Can describe basic principles (Kepler's laws, rocket equation) at introductory level
+- ⏳ Deep understanding of theory (requires much more study)
 - ⏳ Can generate and validate simulation results
 - ⏳ Can safely build and test hardware
 - ⏳ Can analyze test data and iterate designs